LachezarTsK/Repeated-DNA-Sequences/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Rolling Hash is a 64-bit integer because during the calculations, and before taking modulo Math.pow(10, 9) + 7), it might temporarily exceed the boundary of a 32-bit integer.
+In this solution, Rolling Hash is a 64-bit integer because during the calculations, and before taking modulo Math.pow(10, 9) + 7), it might temporarily exceed the boundary of a 32-bit integer.
 However, after taking modulo Math.pow(10, 9) + 7), the value of Rolling Hash
 (obviously!!) is within the limits of a 32-bit integer.
 That said, the HashSets are for 64-bit integers in order to avoid constant casting from 64-bit integer to 32-bit integer.